ovh/docs/pages/platform/ai/notebook_guide_workspace/guide.en-gb.md

 When you **stop your notebook**, your workspace (`/workspace`) is pushed to your [Object Storage](/pages/platform/ai/gi_02_concepts_data).
 This means that all files contained in your `/workspace` directory will be saved for future use.

-Therefore, the next time you **restart your notebook**, your workspace will be pulled directly from your object storage into `/workspace`.
+Therefore, the next time you **restart your notebook**, your workspace will be pulled directly from your Object Storage into `/workspace`.
 You will not need **to reinstall your python libraries, re-import your data** or anything else you put in the `/workspace` directory.

 > [!primary]
 >